Vegan Stuffed Pepper Soup Easy Plant-Based Recipe

 Make rice and set aside.

 This can also be made in an Instant Pot.
-Add all ingredients to your Instant Pot and process for 10 minutes.
+Add all ingredients to your Instant Pot and pressure cook on high for 10 minutes and then do a natural release.
 Add cooked rice when done.

 Want more vegan soups?
 Try these!